 How to make goat cheese stuffed mini peppers?

 Prep the mini peppers.
-Divide the mini peppers into the half with the wide side as the base.
+Divide the mini peppers into half with the broad side as the base.
 Remove the seeds if you prefer to mellow down the heat level.

 Stuff.
-Remove the roasted peppers from the oven, allow it to cool down for 10 minutes or until you can handle the heat.
-Then start stuffing the inside with a scoop of goat cheese mix.
+Remove the roasted peppers from the oven, and allow them to cool down for 10 minutes or until you can handle the heat.
+Then, start stuffing the inside with a scoop of goat cheese mix.
 Repeat for the remaining peppers as well.

 Bake.
 Arrange them in a baking tray without crowding.
 Place the tray in the middle rack in the oven, and bake for 5 minutes at 400 degrees Fahrenheit.
-A set the oven to broil, and broil for 2 minutes or until the goat cheese mini peppers edges starting wilt.
+Set the range to broil for 2 minutes or until the goat cheese mini pepper's edges wilt.

 Serve.
-Serve as appetizer or as a snack.
+Serve as an appetizer or as a snack.

 Best to serve with